 The first step when planning a funeral is to think about what type of service you would like for your loved one.
 Funeral planning can be based around family traditions or religious preferences and can include anything that you feel is appropriate.
 Whether you choose a burial or cremation, we'll be there to help plan the funeral and make all of the arrangements on your behalf.

-Speak to your local Glaswegian Funeral Directors today, for more information about the types of funerals available.
+Speak to your local funeral director today, for more information about the types of funerals available.

 A big part of the funeral planning process is to decide where to hold the ceremony.
 A funeral service can be held in any suitable venue.
 Common venues to hold a service include: